ttwange/ttwange/README.md

 - 👋 Hi, I’m @ttwange
 - 👀 I’m interested in data from data analystics to machine learning and Ai ...
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning software engineering with alx
 - ✨ Google data analytics certification, and data science and machine learning
 - 💞️ I’m looking to collaborate on all projects data!!
 - ✨ Goal Quant developer or researcher